Isabelle Fuhrman: Career

 In 2012, Fuhrman voiced the genetically enhanced assassin Victoria in Hitman: Absolution.
 In the same year she played Clove, a career tribute who tries to kill the main character, Katniss, in the film The Hunger Games.
 She originally auditioned to play Katniss, but was too young to play the part; she was 14 at the time.
 She received a call-back to audition for Clove and got the part.
-On May 15, 2012, it was announced that Fuhrman would star in the remake of the 1977 horror classic Suspiria, however it was later announced that the production was stuck in legal woes and that the film would not be made.
+On May 15, 2012, it was announced that Fuhrman would star in the remake of the 1977 horror classic Suspiria; however, it was later announced that the production was stuck in legal woes and that the film would not be made.

 On May 24, 2013, Fuhrman was cast as Max in Dear Eleanor (2016), directed by Kevin Connolly.
 In 2014, Fuhrman was cast in the film Cell, an adaptation by Stephen King.
 In 2015, she was cast in a "major recurring role" on the Showtime drama series Masters of Sex, playing Tessa, the daughter of Virginia Johnson (Lizzy Caplan).
 Fuhrman was also cast as the lead in the independent drama Hellbent.

 In 2021, Fuhrman starred as Alex in Lauren Hadaway's directorial debut The Novice.
 Her performance gained critical praise, with critics calling Fuhrman's turn "a Daniel Day-Lewis transformation" and "the year's best performance".
 For The Novice, she won the Tribeca Film Festival Award for Best Actress, and was nominated for the Independent Spirit Award for Best Female Lead.
 It was announced in 2020 that Fuhrman would reprise her role as Esther in an Orphan prequel; the film, titled Orphan: First Kill, was released in August 2022, with Fuhrman's performance again being lauded.

-In September 2022, Fuhrman joined the cast of the Kevin Costner-directed western film Horizon and Face, a film directed by Justine Bateman.
+In September 2022, Fuhrman joined the cast of the Kevin Costner-directed western film Horizon: An American Saga and Face, a film directed by Justine Bateman.

-Charitable work
+Fuhrman starred as Charlotte in the leading role opposite Mena Massoud in Julia Stiles' romance drama film Wish You Were Here which was released on January 17, 2025.

+Philanthropy

 Fuhrman was approached by Save the Children in 2010, to be a celebrity advocate for their "Caps for Good" project.
 She and several volunteers with Save the Children have helped knit hundreds of baby caps in an effort to reduce the death rate of newborns in developing countries.
 Fuhrman is on the advisory board of the Love & Art Kids Foundation, a Los Angeles based non-profit organization.